Pupil Premium Statement for 2019 -2020

 - Initiatives to develop emotional literacy within children such as sand tray therapy.

-- Breakfast club – our students achieve better if they begin the school day with a free breakfast and the opportunity to discuss the day ahead.
+- Second Breakfast – our students achieve better if they begin the school day with a free breakfast and the opportunity to discuss the day ahead.

 At Pathways Learning Centre we have identified that many of the barriers to learning which our students experience are associated with their feelings, with their emotional state and with the way they relate to each other, their school, their families and communities.
 Our students often need targeted literacy and numeracy support in order to help them progress.
 However for many, help with managing their feelings and with understanding who they are and where they are going, is an essential prerequisite to engaging in academic learning at school.
 For this reason we frequently use pupil premium funding to deliver or supplement delivery of support for social and emotional aspects of learning.
 These take the form of more therapeutic and nurturing interventions.
 Students may for example be offered support from a mentoring professional who spends considerable amounts of time with them and through coaching, role modelling and relationship building, will support them to gain valuable skills which are transferable into a more formal school, college or work environment.
 Alternatively students may be offered counselling or play therapy, or may even access alternative provision if they are not able to directly access our school.
 In order to measure the effect of these interventions, we use (amongst other things) a “Resilience assessment” which tracks improvement in 8 measures of resilience and engagement for every pupil.
 Analysis of the data reveals that our interventions (which are offered to all pupils because of the very specialist requirements and needs of our student population) have considerable positive impact on student social and emotional progress.